-“Coach on how to communicate and pitch ideas in a compelling way”
+“Coach on how to communicate and compellingly pitch ideas”

 Personal experience as a “mentor”

-I coach a number of women in HR and I use the word coach loosely.
-In all cases, these women are smart, qualified and educated.
-Two, in particular, have their MBA’s and their SPHR (Senior Professional Human Resource) certification.
-This certification requires 7 years of management experience in HR.
+I coach several women in HR, and I use the word coach loosely.
+In all cases, these women are smart, qualified, and educated.
+Two, in particular, have their MBAs and their SPHR (Senior Professional Human Resource) certifications.
+This certification requires seven years of management experience in HR.
 One is a minority.
 When I first met these individuals, they both had the title of HR Manager.
 Unfortunately, they also had low salaries.
 It wasn’t because they are women that they were making lower salaries.
 They were not making much money and held lesser titles because they were not acting and presenting themselves as the executives they could be.
 These HR women were qualified on paper, but they were not communicating in the same confident manner as other execs (regardless of gender).
-They didn’t show confidence and they were not taking risks.
+They didn’t show confidence, and they were not taking risks.

 Amount of work doesn’t equal pay, communication of results

 If you were to look at their resumes, on paper, it would appear they were underpaid, but for their skill set and their productivity, they were receiving a fair wage.
 Let the chauvinist say that one more time.